Maranthowacarjhools/Maranthowacarjhools/README.md

+# M.R.

+ARTWORKS

-# Martín Roca: Artist and Legacy
+Roca: Artist and Legacy

 ## About Martín Roca

-My name is Martín R. I inherited this business from my family and am continuing to uphold the Roca name, which has been distinguished in its artistic position.
+My name is Martín R. I inherited this business from the family and am continuing to uphold the Roca name, which has been distinguished in its artistic position.
 His works have been showcased here in Europe; he was exceptionally talented but remained an outsider in the market.

 He gained prominence in Latin America in the 1990s and reached Milan, where he was an eminent figure and a favored student of Vicente Forte.